MiamiOH-CSE274/02_Cpp/README.md

 Java was nice enough to handle memory management for us.
 It had "garbage collecting" to remove unnecessary things that could no longer be accessed anyway.
 C++ does not do this, so the programmer must do it him- or herself to prevent memory leaks.

 #### 7. What is one question about C++ that you would like me to explain in class?

+Why do we use "<<" when doing console output?
+What does that mean?